 There was a time when film looked way better than any other format.
-But over the past five years filmmaking technology has advanced exponentially.
+But over the past five years, filmmaking technology has advanced exponentially.

-DV looks like crap and film is way too expensive and in my opinion, too risky for a first feature with a limited budget.
-Shoot your 3rd feature in film, when someone else is bankrolling your movie.
+DV looks like crap, and the film is way too expensive and, in my opinion, too risky for the first feature with a limited budget.
+Shoot your 3rd feature in the film when someone else is bankrolling your movie.

-If you plan on directing the movie yourself, make sure you have a great gaffer and a great Director of Photography.
+If you plan on directing the movie, make sure you have a fantastic gaffer and a great Director of Photography.
 The DP usually chooses the gaffer, so let the DP do the choosing.